l2c2technologies/ai-ddc-assistant/README.md

 * The logged-in Koha username.
 * The borrowernumber of the logged-in user (if available).

-This information helps in understanding the usage patterns and costs associated with the AI assistant.
+This information helps in understanding the usage patterns and costs associated with the AI assistant at individual bibliographic record level.

 ## Features